About Us – Gail Cleland & David Cleland

 Let me introduce our dogs:

-• Grand Ch Shelomith Vice Regent (Hugo)* – successfully being exhibited
+- Supreme Ch Shelomith Vice Regent (Hugo) – successfully exhibited

 * In residence at present

 With humility (not!)
 I believe we’ve had the great privilege of owning some wonderful individuals.
-Between the four show dogs I’ve campaigned they can boast Multiple Best in Shows as well as Multiple Victorian Irish Setter Club Dogs of the Year and a Melbourne Royal Show Best In Gundog Group along with 2 Grand Champions.
-It’s an enviable record for such a small group of dogs.
+Between the show dogs I’ve campaigned they can boast Multiple Best in Shows as well as Multiple Victorian Irish Setter Club Dogs of the Year and a Melbourne Royal Show Best In Gundog Group along with a Grand Champion and Supreme Champion.
+It’s an enviable record for such a small group of show dogs.

 You can read more about each of these dogs on their respective pages.